 A tax-exempt 501(c)(3) nonprofit corporation, the AAS is one of 10 member societies in the American Institute of Physics (AIP), whose mission is to advance, promote, and serve the physical sciences for the benefit of humanity.
 AIP publishes Physics Today, which is offered to all members of its member societies.
 AIP also provides authoritative information, services, and expertise in physics education and student programs, science communication, government relations, career services for science and engineering professionals, statistical research in physics employment and education, industrial outreach, and the history of physics and allied fields.

 The AAS Executive Office is located at Farragut Square in downtown Washington, DC.
-Aside from a handful of staff members who work in small satellite offices elsewhere in North America, most employees work in the DC office under the leadership of the AAS Executive Officer, Dr. Kevin B. Marvel.
+Aside from a number of staff members who work in small satellite offices elsewhere in North America, most employees work in the DC office under the leadership of the AAS Executive Officer, Dr. Kevin B. Marvel.